 Crypto.com fees apply to the withdrawal of cryptocurrencies from the exchange.
 These fees depend on many factors, including the status of the withdrawal network.
 It’s a good idea to check Crypto.com for an updated list of withdrawal fees by cryptocurrency.

 Another factor that affects withdrawal fees is the type of cryptocurrency.
 Each coin has a different withdrawal fee that is denominated in that asset.
-For example, Crypto.com currently charges a withdrawal fee of 0.0001 BTC to withdraw Bitcoin via the BEP20 network.
+For example, Crypto.com currently charges a withdrawal fee of 0.0005 BTC to withdraw bitcoin via the BTC network.

 Digital cash traders may be charged admin fees on the Crypto.com exchange.
 These fees are determined at the time of purchase and vary by market.
 The admin fee will be displayed on a preview screen for verification before a transaction is submitted.

-Since January 2021, Crypto.com has offered new users 0% fees for crypto purchases made with a credit or debit card for the first 30 days.
+Crypto.com offers new users zero fees for crypto purchases made with a credit or debit card for the first seven days, except for purchases of stablecoins when credit or debit card fees apply.
 Users must live in an eligible jurisdiction and pass the exchange’s know-your-customer verification to claim the offer.